A litte early Tokoroa history

-Some debate about the origin of this name arises but it is understood to have resulted from a spelling mistake when it was named by Arthur Kruse after his wife Lillah.
+There is some debate about the origin of this name arises, but it is understood to have resulted from a spelling mistake when it was named by Arthur Kruse after his wife Lillah.

-Named after Mr Alan Croad, a developer of Matamata, who purchased and sold various parts of Tokoroa.
+Named after Mr Alan Croad, a developer from Matamata, who purchased and sold various parts of Tokoroa.

-Named after the "Water of Leith" (River Leith) south of Edinburgh in Scotland on which the original Kinleith Mill lies.
-Sir David commenced his career in this Scottish mill, a very old establishment originating from 1792.
+Named after the 'Water of Leith' (River Leith) south of Edinburgh in Scotland on which the original Kinleith Mill lies.
+Sir David started his career in this Scottish mill, a very old establishment originating from 1792.